VeerpalKaur1511/MvcButton/Readme.txt

 again i change index method from id to search string. then i add form markup to index.cshtml so that it will create a search box below index. then add the  [HttpPost] Index method and put get method in index.cshtml like <form asp-controller="Buttons" asp-action="Index" method="get">

+12.28pm
+i added a new class named ButtonColorViewModel under models folder...then updated the index method in buttonController.cs then add search box by color to index view ....tested application....by color and title ....and its working.......